Amazon Marketplace

 OPS (Ordered Product Sales) measures the quantity or value of products ordered in a given period.
 This metric shows actual demand independent of returns or cancellations.
 Rising OPS indicates growing customer demand and improved product market acceptance.
 Sellers can use OPS as a performance indicator to make replenishment decisions.

-Open term pageOTC
+Open glossary pageOTC

 Over the Counter